IEEE-SaTML/2025/content/papers/checklist/content.md

 #### General

-- Make sure your abstract reads well.
-It will be used to advertise your paper.

 - At the end of your paper, the order of sections should be: Acknowledgments, References, then Appendices.

 - Acknowledgments should be a unnumbered section.